mbacvanski/mbacvanski.github.io/index.md

 **Hello!
 I'm Marc.
 I'm currently a student at Northeastern University, studying Computer Science in the Artificial Intelligence track.**

 I am pursuing quantum computing and machine learning.
 In the past, I have been heavily involved in full stack web and mobile development.
-These days I am more interested in quantum computing, ML/DL, back-end development, and data science.
+These days I am more interested in quantum computing, artificial intelligence, back-end development, and data science/ML.

 I love startups, case competitions, hip hop dance, jazz, playing the saxophone, photography, learning new things, and using what I learn to help others.

 ## Currently

-- 👨‍💻 Searching for a co-op position for Spring 2021, particularly in the machine learning, deep learning, or quantum computing field.
-I'm open to both research and industry co-ops.
-Here is a copy of my [resume](/assets/Marc%20Bacvanski%20Resume.pdf).
 - 🔎 Venture analyst at Northeastern's [IDEA Venture Accelerator](https://www.northeastern.edu/idea/)
 - 📚 Attending classes at Northeastern University
 - ✨ [Learning](/learning) something new and exciting every day
+- 👨‍💻 Searching for a co-op position for Summer 2021, particularly in the artificial intelligence, deep learning, or quantum computing field.
+I'm open to both research and industry co-ops.
+Here is a copy of my [resume](/assets/Marc%20Bacvanski%20Resume.pdf).

 ## Recently